alucardu/ti4-automation/README.md

 ## Prisma production

-Run `npx prisma migrate deploy` to deploy migration on the production server
+Run `npx prisma migrate deploy` to run migration on the production server

 ## How to run .ts files on NodeJS